NotQuiteHeroes/KnittingTranslator/README.md

 java GUIKnittingTranslator

-The GUI Version of the Knitting Translator has a user interface, with two text boxes, the one on the top being for user input of German term(s) to translate, and the bottom for displaying the translated English term(s).
+The GUI Version of the Knitting Translator has a user interface, with two text boxes, the one on the top being for user input of Non-English term(s) to translate, and the bottom for displaying the translated English term(s).
 The dropdown at the top will allow the user to pick a different language to input.
 The Update button is to add a term to the dictionary.
 The Save button will save the translated text to a .txt file in the Saves folder.
 Clear will clear the text from both textboxes.